-Willie Nelson and Merle Haggard scored a collaborative chart-topper when “Pancho and Lefty” reached No. 1 on the Billboard Hot Country Songs chart on July 23, 1983.
+Willie Nelson and Merle Haggard scored a collaborative chart-topper when “Pancho and Lefty” reached No. 1 on the Billboard Hot Country Songs chart this week (July 23) in 1983.

 The tune, which was penned by songwriting legend Townes Van Zandt, served as the title track to Willie and Merle’s 1983 duet album.
 However, if not for an eleventh-hour recommendation by Willie’s daughter, Lana, the tandem would have never recorded the tune.